VictoriaTejeda/Pokedex/README.md

 You may also see any lint errors in the console.

-**Nota: Cuando clones el repositorio debes de correr el comando npm install para que optengas las dependencias**
+**Nota: Cuando clones el repositorio debes de correr el comando npm install para que obtengas las dependencias**